klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 The nodes of Leibniz are grouped in groups of 24 compute nodes.
 Each group consists of 6 enclosures that each have the same width and height as the login and admin nodes, but now house 4 2-socket servers.
 These are basically trays that half half the height and half the width of the enclosure.
-At the fron there is again room for disks, 12 per enclosure so 3 per node, but these are largely empty.
+At the front there is again room for disks, 12 per enclosure so 3 per node, but these are largely empty.
 In fact, filling them up completely would even be bad for the cooling of the node as cold air is sucked in from the front and leaves again at the rear side.

-Above each group of 24 compute nodes there is a swich with 40 ports.
+Above each group of 24 compute nodes there is a switch with 40 ports.
 24 of those ports connect to the compute nodes, while the other 16 go to a series of switches mounted at the top that connect the switches with each other and with the storage and admin nodes of the cluster.
 This network architecture is called a tree.